 Content contains the nutrients the Googlebot relies on to keep the internet alive.

-Blogging, on the other hand, is a different from of content to copy.
+Blogging, on the other hand, is a different type of content to copy.

 Content is everything you create to tell the story of your business, and each type uses different skills, for example: